friflo/ECS-wiki/README.md

 > *Possibly the first and only ECS that supports indexing.*

 > [Relationships](docs/relationships.md) to create links between entities.
-> Links are directed and bidirectional.
+> A link is directed and bidirectional.
+Deleting *source* or *target* entity removes a link.

 > [Relations](docs/relations.md) to add multiple *"components"* to an entity.
 > Relations are not implemented as components to avoid *archetype fragmentation*.